ashafer01/laurelin/docs/user_docs.rst

 Major missing/incomplete features
 ---------------------------------

-Laurelin is still under development.
-What is done should be usable, but the following features have not yet been implemented or are incomplete:
+Laurelin is in beta and the following features have not yet been implemented or are incomplete:

 * Referrals

-  * In place for search but untested
+  * In place for search
   * Need to implement for other methods

 * LDIF input